 As you observe students, ask how many students were actually

-needed to draw the circle? [two] What were their roles? [center of the
+needed to draw the circle?
+[Two.]
+What were their roles?
+[One person represents the center of the

-circle and point on the circle] What did the rope represent? [the
+circle, and the other represents a point on the circle.]
+What did the rope represent?
+[The

 If students need hints, tell them that the fact that there are

 three people in the group is significant and to consider what they did

 to draw the circle.